I Bleached My Black Hair To Caramel — & Fell In Love With The Transformation

 Advertisement

-Next, Hirata teased Hafeez's hair to help blend bleach into her natural hair color for seamless highlights, and followed up with a full haircut to add more layers to the front of her hair.
-A single process dye added dimension and color to her highlights, and to bring the transformation together, Hirata trimmed Hafeez's bangs and curled her hair with a curling iron.
+Next, Hirata teased Hafeez's hair to help blend bleach into her natural hair colour for seamless highlights, and followed up with a full haircut to add more layers to the front of her hair.
+A single process dye added dimension and colour to her highlights, and to bring the transformation together, Hirata trimmed Hafeez's bangs and curled her hair with a curling iron.

 When Hirata spins Hafeez around to see her transformation, her excitement and surprise is contagious.
 "This is perfect.
 It gives me the layers and the framing of the face that I wanted," she said.
 "I feel very glam, and I feel good and confident.
 This is so much better than what I thought it could have been."